Elexation/DeathSwap-Spigot/README.md

 Building
 --------

-To build EssentialsX, you need JDK 8 or higher installed on your system.
+To build DeathSwap, you need JDK 8 or higher installed on your system.
 Then, run the following command:

 ```sh
 ./gradlew build